Chapter 6 Raw Data Pretreatment

 However, due to the accuracy of instrument, the detected mass to charge ratio would have some shift and EIC would fail if different scan get the intensity from different mass to charge ratio.

 In the matchedfilter algorithm (Smith et al. 2006), they solve this issue by bin the data in m/z dimension.
 The adjacent chromatographic slices could be combined to find a clean signal fitting fixed second-derivative Gaussian with full width at half-maximum (fwhm) of 30s to find peaks with about 1.5-4 times the signal peak width.
-The the integration is performed on the fitted area.
+The integration is performed on the fitted area.

 Demo of matchedfilter